top of page

 Question: Why are the Leaves of our Garlic Plants Turning Yellow?

 Know your Sulfur.
-There are several different forms of sulfur, but only one form is available to plants: sulfate sulfur.
-Sulfate sulfur is a negatively charged ion that is easily absorbed by plant roots.
+There are several different forms of sulfur, but only one form is available to plants: sulfate.
+Sulfate is a negatively charged ion that is easily absorbed by plant roots.
 It is found in many different fertilizers, including ammonium sulfate, potassium sulfate, and magnesium sulfate.

 Sulfur is an essential nutrient for plants.
 It is involved in the production of proteins, chlorophyll, and vitamins.
 It also helps to regulate plant growth and development.
 Sulfur deficiency can cause a number of problems in plants, including stunted growth, yellowing leaves, and poor yields.
 To ensure that your plants have enough sulfur, you should test your soil regularly.
-Pay a soil lab to perform a proper test, as the cost of less than $50.
+Pay a soil lab to perform a proper test.
 If your soil is low in sulfur, you can apply a fertilizer that contains sulfate sulfur.
 You can also apply sulfur-rich compost or manure to your soil.

 Sulfur is an essential nutrient for plants.
 It is a component of many proteins and amino acids, which are the building blocks of plant cells.
 Sulfur is also involved in the synthesis of chlorophyll, which is the pigment that gives plants their green color.
 Sulfur is found in soil and water, but it is often unavailable to plants.
 This is because sulfur is often bound to other minerals in the soil.
 To make sulfur available to plants, it must be converted into a form that can be absorbed by the roots.
 There are a few ways to make sulfur available to plants.
 One way is to add sulfur-rich fertilizers to the soil.
 Another way is to apply sulfur-rich compost to the soil.
 Sulfur can also be made available to plants by adding sulfur-rich minerals to the water.
 Sulfur is an important nutrient for plants.
 It is essential for the growth and development of plants.
 Sulfur is also involved in the production of chlorophyll, which is the pigment that gives plants their green color.